sdruix/AutomaticParallelization/README.md

-#Automatic Parallelization for heteregenous architectures
+#Automatic Parallelization for Heteregenous Architectures

 Custom Source-To-Source Compilers + Mercurium Framework installation and configuration for Linux.